mchacher/mchacher.github.io/_posts/2020-03-02-welcome-to-jekyll.markdown

 title:  "Building a Personal Site with Jekyll & Minimal Mistakes"
 category: web
 date: 2020-03-03
-last_modified_at: 2019-03-04
+last_modified_at: 2019-03-14
 excerpt: "A guide detailing my process for building this website using the static site generator Jekyll and the theme Minimal Mistakes"
 ---

 I was looking for a solution to build a personnal website when I decided to launch Geekify.

 I used to design websites on my own a couple of years ago but this time I wanted to leverage a more "ready-to-use" solution.
-I have played as well with blog / CMS platforms like [dotclear](http://kramdown.gettalong.org) and [Wordpress](https://wordpress.org/).
+I have played as well with blog / CMS platforms like [dotclear](http://kramdown.gettalong.org) and [Wordpress][wordpress].
 Although these platforms are good, they are overkill for a simple blog like this one (database required, user management, etc ...).
-Looking at some alternatives, the concept of static websites generator was quite interesting, and so I decided to give a try to [Jekyll](https://jekyllrb.com/).
+Looking at some alternatives, the concept of static websites generator was quite interesting, and so I decided to give a try to [Jekyll][jekyll].

 ## Static Web Site Generator